alexbevi/alexbevi.github.com/_posts/2023-07-04-how-many-connections-is-my-application-establishing-to-my-mongodb-cluster.markdown

 * The MongoDB Server version (>= 4.4)
 * The MongoDB Driver version (does it support MongoDB Server 4.4+)

+Just a quick note regarding _Connection Pools_: the default value of [`minPoolSize`](https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#id1) is `0`, which means that using the defaults when a _Connection Pool_ is created it will not contain any connections.
+For the purposes of this article I imply that at least one connection has been created in the pool and ready for use.

 ### Single-Threaded `MongoClient`

 The MongoDB [C Driver](https://www.mongodb.com/docs/drivers/c/) and [PHP Driver](https://www.mongodb.com/docs/drivers/php/) provide single-threaded `MongoClient` implementations.
 As such, they do not offer connection pools at all which makes understanding how many connections can be established straightforward[^1].